testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.4.2
 Released: 2016-11-28

-* [BUGFIX] fix a bug related to TextureView screenshot.
+* [BUGFIX] Fix a bug related to TextureView screenshot while the app in the background.

 ### Version 1.4.0
 Released: 2016-11-21